Quark and Gluon Helicity Evolution at Small $x$: Revised and Updated: Quark and Gluon Helicity Distributions and Structure Function at Small

 with $p^\mu = \left( \frac{{\un p}^2+ m^2}{2 p^-}, p^-, {\un p} \right)$ and

 We begin with Eq.~(15) in \cite{Kovchegov:2018znm}, which we modify by replacing (for the massless quarks we will consider from now on) \cite{Kovchegov:2021iyc}

 which accounts for both the notation change (to the quark $S$-matrix from \eq{V_sub-eikonal}) and the fact that the anti-quark position may be different on the two sides of the shock wave, as depicted in \fig{FIG:diagbdet}.
 (Here $i,j$ are the anti-quark color indices.
 The shock wave, representing the proton target, is shown by the shaded rectangle in \fig{FIG:diagbdet}.)
 Additionally, we need to replace $e^{i \un{k} \cdot (\un{w} - \un{\zeta})} \to e^{i \un{k} \cdot (\un{z} - \un{\zeta})}$ in the same Eq.~(15) of \cite{Kovchegov:2018znm}.
-We end up with
+We end up with \footnote{The overall sign difference between our \eq{TMD15} and Eq.~(15) in \cite{Kovchegov:2018znm} is due to the need to correct the on-shell anti-quark factor in the latter such that $- \slashed{k}_2 \, 2\pi\delta(k_2^2) \to \slashed{k}_2 \, 2\pi\delta(k_2^2)$.}

 for the quark helicity TMD with a future-pointing (semi-inclusive Deep Inelastic Scattering, or SIDIS) Wilson-line staple.

 Using

 in \eq{TMD15}, along with \eq{Vxy_sub-eikonal}, and assuming that $2 k_1^- x P^+ \ll {\un k}^2, {\un k}_1^2$ to simplify the denominators at small $x$, we obtain